-In 2019, the Company undertook a detailed risk and solvency assessment as well as a forward-looking assessment of capital requirements comprising of the year 2019-2020.
+In 2021, the Company undertook a detailed risk and solvency assessment as well as a forward-looking assessment of capital requirements.
 These assessments encompass all material risks that the Company faces or could expect to face over its planning period.